xy7-ux/LABS/README.md

 # LABS
-Place for keep my uni projects.
+A place to keep my university projects.